penteract/HigherOrderHornRefinement/README.md

 The -x option outputs in unextended SMT-LIB format which works with all tested versions of Z3.
 It has not been tested with any SMT-LIB solvers other than Z3.
 Z3 version 4.4.2 produces simpler output with -z than with -x.

+##tests
+`tests/test.sh` should be called from the base directory (as `stack exec bash -- tests/test.sh` if `stack build` has been used but not `stack install`).
+It will run some tests then `git diff --stat tests` to check that the output is what it is supposed to be.
+It will produce no output if it runs without errors.